- James’ and Emily’s work on conferences (Conference Inference editors)

 Henderson, E. F. (2016).
 Eventful Gender: An Ethnographic Exploration of Gender Knowledge Production at International Academic Conferences.
 PhD thesis awarded by UCL Institute of Education.
 (Publications in preparation).

 Burford, J., Henderson, E. F. (2015).
 Queer inroads : Two queer higher education symposia reviews written otherwise.
 Higher Education Research & Development, 34(4), 801-807, View

 Henderson, E. F., (2015).
 Academic conferences : Representative and resistant sites for higher education research.
 Higher Education Research & Development, 34(5), pp. 914-925, View

 Grant, B., Burford, J., Bosanquet, A., Loads, D. (2014).
 ‘Of zombies, monsters and song: The third academic identities conference’.
 Teaching in Higher Education, 19(3), pp. 315-321, View

-Henderson, E. F. (September 2013).
+Henderson, E. F. (2013).
 ‘Leftovers of ‘The Lady Doth Protest’: Reflections of a Conference Researcher’.
 Feminist and Women’s Studies Association (UK and Ireland) Newsletter, pp. 5-6.
 View

-A selection of academic publications on conferences
+A selection of academic publications on conferences arranged by focus:

 Bell, L. (1987).
 ‘Hearing All Our Voices: Applications of Feminist Pedagogy to Conferences, Speeches, and Panel Presentations’.
 Women’s Studies Quarterly, 15 (3/4), 74-80.
 View